 Note: An interesting way to display an Al-Toy with badly worn paint, is bare polished aluminum with the paint removed (220K JPEG, photo courtesy Tom Gallagher.)

-Customized Al-Toy Al-Toys are so solidly constructed that restoration of a worn example often requires little more than repainting.
-But Jerry Huber went way beyond that in customizing this 2A to represent the all-dressed 1946 CJ-2A in the Omix-ADA Jeep Collection, with its dual wheels, PTO winches, mower bar, welder and buzz saw.
+Al-Toys are so solidly constructed that restoration of a worn example often requires little more than repainting.
+But Jerry Huber went way beyond that in customizing this 2A to represent the all-dressed 1946 CJ-2A (50K JPEG) with dual wheels, PTO winches, mower bar, welder and buzz saw, in the Omix-ADA Jeep Collection.

 See also a right side view (130K JPEG).